 Today is the January New Moon.
 I’ve been paying attention to the moon as a way of giving my life rhythm outside of school.
 As the moon moves towards darkness, I’ve felt myself curling in on myself, sitting with a lot of childhood memories.
 I can remember the sort of slow process of becoming more shy.
 Thinking as a ten year old, oh, I recognize that it takes me a lot longer to take my guard off around someone now.
 A few years later savoring those moments when the guard came down as very brief reposes in constant social performance.
 The formulaic politeness of conversation was a big part of this.
 Learning scripts of how to introduce myself, how to be polite.
 Recognizing that that was a thing, learning how to do it, and then realizing that I don’t know how to talk to most people anymore without those scripts

 At some point, those scripts of social politeness became so deeply engrained that they feel authentically and fully me.
 And we all take them on in our own way.
 Like clothes or music preferences.
 It’s something external that is internalized to the point of articulating something unique about yourself.
 But all these moments I’ve been talking about, they make me feel the distance that still exists between conversation put through the sieve of decorum and the direct expression of emotion.
 Maybe to say that that was possible sometime before my tween years is to give little Nathaniel too much credit.
 But in any case, there are a lot of emotions that are very hard to do justice too within the conversational range that is available most of the time.
 Often there is a beauty to that which reflects the limitations of language in general: this is only a surface conveying something much, much more complex and strange.
 But sometimes that limitation feels like an insurmountable hurdle.
-How could Rob tell a twenty something year old stranger how much he hurts from the break with his siblings?
+How could Rob, the plane guy, tell a twenty something year old stranger how much he hurts from the break with his siblings?
 How could papa fully express all the layers of emotion brought up by me taking a long walk by the river in January in Canada?

 The tragic undertones of those two things aren’t there in the same way with my friends in Dublin.
 But the largeness and awkwardness of emotion, at least on my side, was.
 In the face of a lot of all that, silence was a way to hold to the truth of those emotions without doing them the injustice of mis-articulating them through inappropriate and conventional forms.
 In silence, you give that pre-socially conformed little kid space to exist, at least internally.
 And the strength of a good friendship in these socially conditioned times involves recognizing that depth and emotion within the silence and being able to sit with it, together, and maybe, though by no means certainly, the inner children will come to the surface at their own timid pace.